- Highly insulated Sureflap cat door and sliding glass door panel

 - We are currently taking orders for custom heights over the phone.
 Please call 1-800-826-2871 to place a custom order.

-The Thermo Panel 2e with the SureFlap Microchip Cat Door is an energy efficient sliding glass cat door that utilizes microchip-sensing technology to prohibit pesky animals from accessing your home.
+The Thermo Panel 2e with the SureFlap Microchip Cat Door is an energy-efficient sliding glass electronic pet door that utilizes microchip-sensing technology to prohibit pesky animals from accessing your home.
 With a spring-loaded design, this cat flap door panel fits into a wide variety of track heights.
-As one of the best microchip cat flaps on the market, this pet door senses your cat's microchip when they come back inside, preventing any animal without a programmed chip from entering.
+As one of the best microchip cat flaps on the market, this patio panel pet door senses your cat's microchip when they come back inside, preventing any animal without a programmed chip from entering.

 - Dual pane, Low-E coated panel provides optimal insulation and energy efficiency.

-- Heavy duty aluminum sliding door inserts are designed to fit sliding glass door tracks at least 1" thick.
+- Heavy-duty aluminum patio pet door inserts are designed to fit sliding glass door tracks at least 1" thick.

 - Fits almost all track heights.
 Choose from the following range: